Matter: Window covering

 Depending on how long you press the button:

-If pressed for less than three seconds, it initiates the SMP server (Security Manager Protocol).
-After that the Direct Firmware Update (DFU) over Bluetooth Low Energy can be started.
+If pressed for less than three seconds, it initiates the SMP server (Simple Management Protocol).
+After that, the Direct Firmware Update (DFU) over Bluetooth Low Energy can be started.
 (See Upgrading the device firmware.)

 If pressed for more than three seconds, it initiates the factory reset of the device.
 Releasing the button within the 3-second window cancels the factory reset procedure.